greenplum-db/GreenplumPython-archive/README.md

 db = gp.database(host="localhost", dbname="gpadmin")
 ```

-We will use the following utility function to display a table:
+We will use the following utility function to display a table in HTML:
 ```python
 from tabulate import tabulate